Writing a step¶

 Output Files and Directories¶

-creates output file names, in general, it is expected that
+architecture generally creates output file names, in general, it is expected

-be rarely specified, and that different sets of outputs be separated
+output_file be rarely specified, and that different sets of outputs be

 There are three ways a step’s results can be written to a file: